marian-vignau/certmailer/README.md

 > certmail edit certificate

-Create the template

-> certmail do template

 Run everything
 ==============

-> certmail do certificates
+> certmail send

-This will create the certificates pdf to send, and yaml files with all the info of every mail that will be sent.
+This will create the certificates pdf to send,
 All the information will be stored on the «cache//outbox» directory.

-> certmail do send

 This will send every mail.
-If an email is successfully sent, all it's

-data'll move to «cache//sent» folder, and a json with information of resulting email will be stored.
+If an email is successfully sent, all it's data'll move to «cache//sent» folder, and a json with information of resulting email will be stored.

+In linux systems, uses memory to store intermediate results, to speed up and to better use hard disks.

+> certmail send --flag <flag>

+The flag is used to send **only** the emails that are flagged in the send column with the word <flag>.

 Requirements
 ============

 -  Python 3
 -  PyYaml
--  certg
 -  mailjet-rest
 -  click